-LA231 English 11

-English 11 focuses on non-fiction and fiction depicting the cultural values, beliefs and behavior of 20st century global citizens.
-Students focus on the writing, research, speaking, and discussion necessary for success in life.
-Reading skills focus on increased understanding as reading moves from simple to complex.
+ELA1011 English 11 ELA1111 English 11 Enriched ELA1311 English 11 Foundations skills focus on increased understanding as reading moves from simple to complex.
 Nonfiction will also be incorporated into the class often, especially as related to primary sources and a choice book.